 On the whole, expenses on groceries and food will largely depend on your food preference and lifestyle.

 The costs of education are high in Dubai.
 Relocating to Dubai with children of school age may prove to be a challenge if salaries are insufficient to meet educational needs, while also meeting demands of a cosmopolitan lifestyle.
 Typically, private schools that are run by American and British nationals usually have high fees while a few other schools, operated by Asians, are comparatively more affordable.

 The directories and profiles of several private schools in Dubai are available online, and it would be good to research few private schools in Dubai before relocation.
 Further, be aware that a hike in tuition fees can be expected at any time.

-Groceries and Utilities Expenses
+Grocery and Utilities

 Furniture and Appliances

 For majority of expats who stay in Dubai for short or long periods, there are ample ranges of budget to designer furniture to choose from.
 There is a huge selection of every type of furniture from household to office to outdoor furniture to suit your budget.

 For several visitors who plan to stay here for short period of time, even second-hand furniture are available, which may help you to save money on furniture considerably.
 There are certain websites like Dubizzle and Souq.com that offers used items, or check the classified section on newspapers for second-hand furniture.